The Visitor Centre today is ... Tokyo DisneySea

 The Tokyo National Museum saw us while away a few hours, especially as it was raining.
 Japan’s first, oldest and largest museum, it displays over 100,000 primarily Japanese artworks and was absolutely stunning.

-Next time I am in the city I am planning a trip to the Ghibli Museum, the museum for the Japanese cult animation film studio, that has produced films such as My Neighbor Totoro, Princess Mononoke, and Spirited Away.
+Since this visit I have returned to Japan and visited the Ghibli Museum, the museum for the Japanese cult animation film studio, that has produced films such as My Neighbor Totoro, Princess Mononoke, and Spirited Away.
+You could check out the Starbucks Tokyo Reserve Roastery or the Seiko museum, both of which I will provide guides for in the coming months.

 Photographs: ©Julie White unless noted otherwise